 Procedures for circuit events involving children, young people or vulnerable adults

 It is essential that circuit events that involve children or vulnerable adults do not slip through the net because they are not owned by one church.
 Circuit events must be notified to the DSO prior to final agreement with the event organiser to ensure that all permissions, risk assessments and good practice guidelines are in place.

 Responsibility for those planning and leading the event

 All those involved in leading and running the event must be aware of the procedure.

 The event should have been planned effectively and attention given to the following issues:

-Adult/child protection is a part of safeguarding and promoting welfare.
-This refers to activity that is undertaken to protect children/ adults who are suffering or are at risk of suffering significant harm, including neglect.
+iv) Adult/child protection is a part of safeguarding and promoting welfare.
+This refers to the activity which is undertaken to protect children/specific adults who are suffering or are at risk of suffering significant harm, including neglect.

 v) Abuse and neglect may occur in a family, in a community and in an institution.
 It may be perpetrated by a person or persons known to the child or vulnerable adult or by strangers; by an adult or by a child.
 It may be an infliction of harm or a failure to prevent harm.